leochely/memorySimulator/README.md

-# memorySimulator
+# Project 3

-CSCI 442 Project 2
+A simulation of a trival OS memory manager.